1. Key Characteristics

 5. Where to Adopt One

-If you consider getting an ocicat, please check adoption resources — even purebred animals end up in shelters.
-Try Pets Adviser’s pet adoption center.
+If you consider getting an Ocicat, please check adoption resources — even purebred animals end up in shelters.
+Try Petful’s pet adoption center.
 (Select the “Cats” tab.)